msadowski/weeklyrobotics/_posts/2020-06-29-weekly-robotics-97.md

 ---
 ![Issue {{page.idx}}](/img/headers/{{page.idx}}.jpg "Issue {{page.idx}}")

 > Remeber the Gundam robot from Japan ([#76](https://weeklyrobotics.com/weekly-robotics-76) and [#77](https://weeklyrobotics.com/weekly-robotics-77))?
 [It's moving](https://www.reddit.com/r/robotics/comments/hgalvk/d_the_gundam_robot_in_yokohama_japan_is_moving/)!
-It's been a while since I've added 2 projects to [Awesome Weekly Robotics](https://github.com/msadowski/awesome-weekly-robotics) in one issue.
-If you are looking for some open source projects to check out then feel free to check that list!
+In other news: it's been a while since I've added more than one project to [Awesome Weekly Robotics](https://github.com/msadowski/awesome-weekly-robotics) from one issue and this week there are two!
 The most clicked last week was [AR 2 & AR 3 open plan robot arms](https://www.anninrobotics.com/) with 13.1% opens.

 1) Drone Helicopter Hybrid.
 <br>[YouTube](https://youtu.be/d80oXSCcHTk)<br>